 Figure 4.
-Percentage of 911 Calls for Hospice Patients That Result in Transport to an ED (Cumulative)
+Percentage of 911 Calls for Hospice Patients That Result in Transport to an ED (Cumulative through First Quarter 2019)

-As indicated in Table 7, the hospice project avoided potential costs of \$255,021 (\$785 per patient enrolled).
+As indicated in Table 7, the Hospice project avoided potential costs of \$289,728 (\$798 per patient enrolled).
 These estimates are based on reductions in ambulance transports to an ED and ED visits.
 Potential savings could be higher than these estimates because some hospice patients who were transported to an ED were probably admitted to a hospital for inpatient care.
-However, cost avoidance associated with inpatient admissions could not be estimated because the pilot project was unable to obtain data from hospitals in Ventura County on the number of enrolled hospice patients who were transported to their EDs who were subsequently admitted to their hospitals.
+However, cost avoidance associated with inpatient admissions could not be estimated because the pilot project was unable to obtain data from hospitals in Ventura County on the number of enrolled hospice patients transported to their EDs who were subsequently admitted to their hospitals.